MathieuSlt/python-contackgen/README.md

 ```bash
 sudo setcap -r $(readlink -f $(which python))
 ```
-NB : On kali this line may not needed
+NB : On kali this line may not be needed

 ## Usage